Cognitive skill

-Cognitive skills, also called cognitive functions, cognitive abilities or cognitive capacities, are brain-based skills which are needed in acquisition of knowledge, manipulation of information and reasoning.
-They have more to do with the mechanisms of how people learn, remember, solve problems and pay attention, rather than with actual knowledge.
-Cognitive skills or functions encompass the domains of perception, attention, memory, learning, decision making, and language abilities.
+Cognitive skills are skills of the mind, as opposed to other types of skills such as motor skills, social skills or life skills.
+Cognitive skills include literacy, self-reflection, logical reasoning, abstract thinking, critical thinking, introspection and mental arithmetic.
+Cognitive skills vary in processing complexity, and can range from more fundamental processes such as perception and various memory functions, to more sophisticated processes such as decision making, problem solving and metacognition.

 Specialisation of functions

 Cognitive science has provided theories of how the brain works, and these have been of great interest to researchers who work in the empirical fields of brain science.
 A fundamental question is whether cognitive functions, for example visual processing and language, are autonomous modules, or to what extent the functions depend on each other.
 Research evidence points towards a middle position, and it is now generally accepted that there is a degree of modularity in aspects of brain organisation.
 In other words, cognitive skills or functions are specialised, but they also overlap or interact with each other.
 Deductive reasoning, on the other hand, has been shown to be related to either visual or linguistic processing, depending on the task; although there are also aspects that differ from them.
 All in all, research evidence does not provide strong support for classical models of cognitive psychology.